PaloAltoNetworks/nuage-connector/README.md

-# pan-nuage - For POC purposes only - runs for about 10 hours and then timesout
+# pan-nuage - For POC purposes only - runs for about 10 hours and then times out

 All credit goes to the Technical Business Development Team